Human chain formed to help after Pittsburgh bridge collapse

 “I hope it’s a wake-up call to the nation that we need to make these infrastructure investments,” Fetterman said.

-The scene was reminiscent of the aftermath of an earthquake.
-There was a large crack on the end where the bus was.
+Associated Press photographer Gene Puskar said the scene was reminiscent of the aftermath of an earthquake.
+There was a large crack on the end where the bus was, he said.
 There was also a car upside down in front of the bus.

-The bridge is an important artery that leads to the Squirrel Hill and Oakland neighborhoods, and a popular route toward downtown Pittsburgh.
-Authorities told motorists to avoid the area.
-Several neighbors said a weather-prompted two-hour school delay may have prevented a far worse human tragedy.

 In a statement, the White House said Biden would proceed with his planned trip to Pittsburgh.